blues/app-accelerators/03-better-mouse-trap/README.md

 # Better Mouse Trap

+**Warning: This project uses Sparrow, a Blues product that is no longer under active development.
+We are working on updating this project to the successors of Sparrow: [Notecard LoRa](https://blues.com/notecard-lora/) and the [LoRaWAN Starter Kit](https://shop.blues.com/products/blues-starter-kit-lorawan).
+In the meantime, if you would like assistance building a Better Mouse Trap feel free to reach out on [our community forum](https://discuss.blues.com/).**

 A smarter mouse trap with SMS alerting.

 Find the complete story in the detailed [Hackster.io writeup](https://www.hackster.io/hendersoncarlton/i-love-checking-on-mousetraps-said-no-one-ever-52c5e7).